openstack/taskflow/doc/source/workers.rst

 * Fault detection, currently when a worker acknowledges a task the engine will wait for the task result indefinitely (a task may take an indeterminate amount of time to finish).
-In the future there needs to be a way to limit the duration of a remote workers execution (and track there liveness) and possibly spawn the task on a secondary worker if a timeout is reached (aka the first worker has died or has stopped responding).
+In the future there needs to be a way to limit the duration of a remote workers execution (and track their liveness) and possibly spawn the task on a secondary worker if a timeout is reached (aka the first worker has died or has stopped responding).